sigp/lighthouse/book/src/faq.md

 ### <a name="net-bn-vc"></a> My beacon node and validator client are on different servers.
 How can I point the validator client to the beacon node?

-1. If the beacon node and validator clients are on different servers *in the same network*, the settings are as follows:

-    i.
-Beacon node:

-   Specify `lighthouse bn --http-address local_IP` so that the beacon node is listening on the local network rather than `localhost`.
+The setting on the beacon node is the same for all cases below.
+In the beacon node, specify `lighthouse bn --http-address local_IP` so that the beacon node is listening on the local network rather than `localhost`.
 You can find the `local_IP` by running the command `hostname -I | awk '{print $1}'` on the server running the beacon node.

-    ii.
-Validator client:
+1. If the beacon node and validator clients are on different servers *in the same network*, the setting in the validator client is as follows:

    Use the flag `--beacon-nodes` to point to the beacon node.
 For example, `lighthouse vc --beacon-nodes http://local_IP:5052` where `local_IP` is the local IP address of the beacon node and `5052` is the default `http-port` of the beacon node.

    If you have firewall setup, e.g., `ufw`, you will need to allow port 5052 (assuming that the default port is used) with `sudo ufw allow 5052`.